shubhamsingh47/Beautified_EDA/README.md

 10- Other_Sales - Sales in the rest of the world (in millions) \
 11- Global_Sales - Total worldwide sales.

 There are 16,598 records.
-2 records were dropped due to incomplete information.
+2 records were dropped due to incomplete information. \
+Both ipynb and pdf have been provided.